Explicit literacy focus improves learning in food technology

 - What are the ingredients used in this choux pastry?
 What are the functional properties of each of these?

 - What process was used to make each of these pastries and how did each process differ?

 - Discuss why these two pastries have different physical properties based on your knowledge of the functional properties of the ingredients and the processes followed in their making.

 Transition words and phrases

 Transitions words and phrases provide connections between ideas, sentences, and paragraphs.

 Transitions help to make a piece of writing flow better, signal relationships between ideas, and unify the writing.

-Marietjie has charts of transition words and phrases on the classroom walls and near the classroom computer.
+Marietjie has charts of transition words and phrases on the classroom walls.

 Students are regularly prompted to use these when they are working together discussing, reading, and writing.

 Marietjie provides scaffolding through activities in which students practice using the different kinds of transition words and discuss how these alter the meaning of sentences.